Skip to content

 Value Name Description

-MAKER_NAME Give your CocktailBerry an own name, max 30 chars
+MAKER_NAME Give your CocktailBerry its own name, max 30 chars

 MAKER_NUMBER_BOTTLES Number of displayed bottles, can use up to 16 bottles